Daniel-KM/Omeka-S-module-Thesaurus/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Thesaurus] is a module for [Omeka S] that contains helpers to manage a standard thesaurus (ontology [skos]) to describe documents.
+[Thesaurus] is a module for [Omeka S] that allows to manage a standard thesaurus (ontology [skos]) to describe documents with a tree structure (_arborescence_):

-The helpers are:
 - the skos ontology is included;
 - a resource template to build the thesaurus as a list of items (recommended);
+- an admin view to manage the tree structure;
 - a view helper to display the tree of concepts in the theme, or part of it.
 - a block template to display the thesaurus as a tree (via module [Block Plus]).

-The view helper can be used for any purpose, for example to build a hierarchical list of item sets.
+The view helper can be used for any purpose, for example to build a hierarchical list of item sets, but this is not the main purpose.

 The thesaurus is available as a endpoint for [Value Suggest], through module [Value Suggest: Any].